 CISAC is expanding efforts in cybersecurity and the future of the Internet.
 The Center is seeking a unique individual, ideally with a mix of scholarly and practical experience, who will serve as a leader for this initiative, develop a scholarly agenda and provide programmatic leadership for CISAC’s various activities on cybersecurity and the future of the Internet.
-This is a three-year, fixed-term term.
+This is a fixed-term appointment.

 The senior research scholar or research associate will: